Spiralizer Zucchini and Summer Squash Fritters

-This summer, before passing on some varying green sizes to neighbors and friends though, I did make a couple loaves of zucchini bread using up one green giant, then storing one of the loaves in the freezer planning its particular use for a fall bread pudding.
+This summer, before passing on some varying green sizes to neighbors and friends, I did make a couple loaves of zucchini bread using up one green giant, then storing one of the loaves in the freezer planning its particular use for a fall bread pudding.

 Now it’s not that I don’t like zucchini bread.
 I do, and fully enjoy a nibble at some holiday gatherings or dinner, but otherwise, well, let’s just say, I reside somewhere in the antipasti ranks, favoring a torn off piece of crusty bread or baguette any day.